sqlparser/sqlflow_public/grabit/readme.md

 - **sid**

 Name of the Oracle instance.

-They were used for Oracle only.
+For other databases, it represents the database name and is optional.
+If it's specified, only metadata under this database will be extracted.

 - **extractedSchemas**
 This option is used for Oracle and Teradata only.